-10 CLEVER TRAVEL HACKS FOR A BETTER IN-FLIGHT DINING EXPERIENCE > > Any empty water bottle will do, but we always travel with our favorite collapsible water bottle.
-You can fill up at a > water fountain after you pass through security, or if you have access to a lounge fill it with anything you have there! > You can even ask your flight attendant to fill your bottle for you as long as they are not low on their supplies.
-Once > you arrive at your destination, you have a convenient bottle to refill for all your adventures too. > > 2.
-Foodie Spice Kit
+10 CLEVER TRAVEL HACKS FOR A BETTER IN-FLIGHT DINING EXPERIENCE

+Any empty water bottle will do, but we always travel with our favorite collapsible water bottle.
+These are the best travel water bottles we tested on the road.
+You can fill up at a water fountain after you pass through security, or if you have access to a lounge, fill it with anything you have there!
+You can even ask your flight attendant to fill your bottle for you if they are not low on their supplies.
+Once you arrive at your destination, you have a convenient bottle to refill for all your adventures, too.

+2. Foodie Spice Kit

 This is a great way to remedy any meal on your travels, which includes your airline meals.
 If you don’t want to pay the high price tag for the pretty packaging, you can pick up one of these and pour in your own favorite spices from home instead.
 Or if DIY is your thing, you can even put together your own ultralight spice kit!

 What I think is even better than a mobile spice kit is my mobile sriracha!
 Everything is better with Sriracha, right?!
 Okay, maybe not everything, but most things can be vastly improved.
 This is my favorite way to make a less-than-average meal decent, and these travel-sized Sriracha bottles are the perfect way to take sriracha on the go.
 If you’re not a fan of Sriracha, you can still use the bottles for your other favorite condiments.